 Sometimes, couples feel they are no longer compatible.
-A spouse may have breached a marital rule, or find their differences are irreconcilable.
+A spouse may have breached a marital rule or find their differences irreconcilable.
 In a lot of cases, these relationships can end in divorce.

 But there are other couples who find that creating a separation agreement before divorce is their best option.
-It allows them to live separate and apart and figure out where they stand in their relationship.
-It can also provide a sense of stability for their children, if they have any.
+It allows them to live separately and apart and figure out where they stand in their relationship.
+It can also provide a sense of stability for their children if they have any.

 During this period of separation, couples can also maintain the benefits of staying married to one another.
 These can include benefits relating to:

 - Health insurance